Order Photinia and Laurel Screening trees for all-year privacy!

 History of Photinia

-The greek word for shiny is photeinos and is thought to be a reference to its glossy like leaves.
-The genus photinia originates from parts of Asia and North America where a temperate climate prevails, and is a member of the Rosacea family.
+The Greek word for shiny is “photeinos,” and it is believed that this refers to the glossy appearance of the Photinia’s leaves.
+Additionally, the Photinia genus originates from parts of Asia and North America that typically experience a temperate climate.
+It is also classified as belonging to the Rosaceae family.

-Photinia x Fraseri is a cross between Photinia serrulata and Photinia glabra originating from the renowned Fraser nursery in Alabama USA.
-The hybrid “Red Robin” originates from a New Zealand grower, who could not have envisaged its eventual popularity in the last twenty years.
-The cultivar eventually found its way to prominence via such events as the RHS Chelsea Flower show and similar events at Hampton Court and Tatton.
+Photinia x Fraseri is a cross between Photinia serrulata and Photinia glabra, and it originates from the renowned Fraser nursery in Alabama, USA.
+Interestingly, the hybrid “Red Robin” originates from a grower in New Zealand.
+It’s unlikely they could have predicted just how popular it would become over the past two decades.
+Its rise to prominence was significantly helped by appearances at prestigious events like the RHS Chelsea Flower Show, as well as similar shows at Hampton Court and Tatton.

 Further reading: